 Lifestyle block planting is a simple case of matching the right plant to the right conditions.

-We spoke to local native plant and landscaping experts Alter-Natives in Whangarei about which plant to place where – and we learned a few things along the way.
+We spoke to some local native plant and landscaping experts about which plant to place where – and we learned a few things along the way.